 Wicker can be used for outdoor and indoor furniture, as seating, tables, storage shelves, plant stands, and more.
 Outdoor areas and coastal-style homes are popular settings for wicker furniture.
 However, there are some differences in the manufacturing material that is used depending on where a specific piece of furniture is designed to be placed.

 Many furniture manufacturers commonly use synthetic vinyl and resins as materials for outdoor wicker furniture rather than organic materials preferred for indoor wicker pieces.
 Because pieces placed outside need to withstand moisture, sunlight, and dry conditions for use in various climates, synthetic options help prevent wicker furniture from breaking down over time.
 Organic and natural materials are better suited for indoor use and in more protected environments.

 The Weaving Process

-Furniture made from these organic materials should not be used outdoors, as moisture and excessive sunlight can cause deterioration in these materials.
-This will render the furniture useless in very little time as the materials dry out or fray.
+Furniture made from organic materials should not be used outdoors, as moisture and excessive sunlight can cause deterioration over time.
+Natural options are more likely to dry out and fray when exposed to the elements.

 Caring for Wicker Furniture

 If you want maintenance-free furniture, you might want to pass on choosing wicker.
 Even if your wicker furniture is designed to stay outside, it requires care to stay in good condition.
 Moisture can lead to mildew when trapped inside tight weaves.
 Wipe down your furniture after rainfall or dewy weather to keep it as dry as possible.

 The sun may also play a part in deterioration, so it's best to place your outdoor wicker furniture in an area that doesn't receive direct sunlight for most of the day.
 Overexposure to the sun may lead to splintering in certain types of wicker.
 A large umbrella can help protect your furniture to maintain its look and quality.